Peronal injury and Dutch law | heads of loss | quantum report

 In those cases, it can be helpful to get informed about Dutch law.
 Salva Schaderecht can be of assistance in these cases.

-Salva Schaderecht is very experienced in the area of personal injury, liability and insurance law.
+Schaderecht Advocatuur is experienced in the area of personal injury, liability and insurance law.
 Salva Schaderecht represents victims of personal injury.

 Quantum report

-Salva Schaderecht can assist you with your personal injury case by providing you with a (preliminary) quantum report or with advice about Dutch law.
+Schaderecht Advocatuur can assist you with your personal injury case by providing you with a (preliminary) quantum report or with advice about Dutch law.

-In the quantum report, Salva Schaderecht will inform you and/or the court about all the heads of loss under Dutch law and which of those are applicable to your case.
+In the quantum report, Schaderecht Advocatuur will inform you and/or the court about all the heads of loss under Dutch law and which of those are applicable to your case.

 Heads of loss under Dutch law